 EU MDR Consulting

 In 2017, the EU introduced the Medical Devices Regulation 2017/745 (MDR).
-The regulation’s expanded scope, more rigorous requirements for clinical evidence and evaluation, and life cycle approach to device safety and monitoring meant more time, money, and diligence for manufacturers, notified bodies (NBs), distributors, and Competent Authorities.
-The MDR came into force in 2021, but some legacy devices with current certification under the Medical Device Direction (MDD) are still transitioning to MDR CE Marking.
+The regulation expanded scope of medical device oversight, enforced more rigorous requirements for clinical evidence and evaluation, and established a life cycle approach to device safety and monitoring.
+These requirements mean more time, money, and diligence for manufacturers, notified bodies (NBs), distributors, and Competent Authorities.
+The MDR came into force in 2021, but some legacy devices with certification under the Medical Devices Directive (MDD) and Active Implantable Devices Directive (AIMDD) are still transitioning to MDR CE Marking.
 The highest risk legacy devices must secure MDR CE Marking certificates as early as 2026 with low-risk devices transitioning in 2028.

 Subscribe to newsletter